-Most countries have legislation set out in their national Medicines Act enabling patients to import a medicine from overseas that has not yet been approved in their country, provided that they have a doctor’s prescription and some additional requirements that differ from country to country.
+Most countries have legislation set out in their national Medicines Act enabling patients to import a medicine from overseas that has not yet been approved in their country, provided that they have doctor's prescription and some additional requirements that differ from country to country.

-A doctor’s prescription is required in order for the medicine to be legally imported into your country.
-It’s important that medicines are prescribed and administered by a trained doctor and that the treatment is administered under professional conditions is provided by the treating doctor.
+A doctor's prescription is required in order for the medicine to be legally imported into your country.
+It's important that medicines are prescribed and administered by a trained doctor and that the treatment under professional conditions is provided by the treating doctor.
 We highly value the doctor-patient relationship; our role is to support access to a medicine when sought by both patient and doctor.

 The prescription should include: